 His book describes their courage but also puts their work in the context of the power struggles in the Kremlin, where politicians competed with and even succeeded in ousting one another.
 Reddaway’s book takes readers beyond Moscow, describing politics and dissident work in other major Russian cities as well as in the outlying republics.

 Peter Reddaway was a professor of political science at the London School of Economics and then at George Washington University, specializing in Soviet/Russian government.
-The former head of the Kennan Institute at the Wilson Center, his books and numerous articles were central to bringing Soviet dissent to the attention of the West.
+The former head of the Kennan Institute at the Wilson Center, his books and numerous articles have been central to bringing Soviet dissent to the attention of the West.